PLangHQ/plang/Documentation/Services.md

 # Services in PLang

-Services in PLang are powerful tools that extend its functionality through dependency injection.
+Services in PLang are powerful tools that overwrites plang functionality through dependency injection.
 Developers can customize PLang by injecting various service types, enhancing its capabilities to suit specific needs.

 > Note: More services will be added in the future.
 This implentation came late in development.

+It might be confusing if you should create a [module](./modules/README.md) or a service.
+You only create a service if you want overwrite any if these properties of the plang language.

 ## List of Services
 - **db**: Database connections.